Equivariant Kodaira embedding of CR manifolds with circle action: Introduction and statement of the main results

 In dimension three there are non-embeddable compact strictly pseudoconvex CR manifolds (see e.\,g.\ Burns \cite{Bu:77}, where the boundary of the non-fillable example of strictly pseudoconcave manifold by Grauert \cite{G94}, Andreotti-Siu \cite{AS70} and Rossi \cite{Ro65} is shown to be non-embeddable).
 However, if the manifold admits a circle action, then it is embeddable, by a theorem of Lempert \cite{Lem92}.
 In the study of CR functions, which would eventually provide an embedding, it is natural to look to the orthogonal projector on the space of square integrable CR functions, called Szeg\H{o} projector.
 The Schwartz kernel of this projector is called Szeg\H{o} kernel.
 In this spirit, a proof based on the Szeg\H{o} kernel of Lempert's embedding theorem was given in \cite{HM14}.
 Using the Szeg\H{o} kernel of the Fourier components it was recently shown in \cite[Theorem 1.2]{HHL15} that there exists an \emph{equivariant} embedding of strictly pseudoconvex CR manifolds with circle action.

-Leaving the territory of strictly pseudoconvex CR manifolds, the natural idea arrises to embed CR manifolds into the projective space by means of CR sections of a CR line bundle of positive curvature \cite{Hsiao12,Hsiao14,HL15,HM09,HM15,Ma96,OS00}.
-This is the analogue of the \emph{Kodaira embedding} theorem from complex geometry.
+Leaving the territory of strictly pseudoconvex CR manifolds, the natural idea arrises to embed CR manifolds into the projective space by means of CR sections of a CR line bundle of positive curvature \cite{Ge89,HHL15,Hsiao12,Hsiao14,HL15,HM09,HM14,HM15,Ma96,OS00}.
+This is the analogue of the \emph{Kodaira embedding theorem} from complex geometry.
+In the case of CR manifolds we have to use an analytic method, while Kodaira's original proof relied on cohomology vanishing theorems.
+Analytic proofs of the Kodaira embedding theorem for K\"ahler and symplectic manifolds, based on the Bergman kernel asymptotics, were given in \cite{BU,MM07,SZ02,Zel98}.
+In this paper we will use Szeg\H{o} kernel analogues on CR manifolds of the Bergman kernel asymptotics on K\"ahler or symplectic manifolds \cite{Cat:97,HM12,MM07,MM08,SZ02,Zel98}.
 A motivating example is the quadric